ingonyama-zk/icicle/README.md

 docker run --gpus all -it <name_of_your_choice> /bin/bash
 ```

-## Google Colab

-[Colab](https://colab.google/) is a hosted Jupyter Notebook service that requires no setup to use and provides free access to computing resources including GPUS!

-You can easily run ICICLE in Google Colab on a free GPU instance, this is a great option for those who want to get started with ICICLE instantly without any local setup or GPU.

-Follow this [guide][GOOGLE_COLAB_ICICLE] for more details.

 ## Contributions

 Join our [Discord Server][DISCORD] and find us on the icicle channel.
 We will be happy to work together to support your use case and talk features, bugs and design.